Bull case

 Common questions answered from live analyst data and company financials.

-GOOGL trades at 28.9x times forward earnings.
+GOOGL trades at 25.9x times forward earnings.
 The stock trades at a notable premium to the broad market, which is typical for businesses with strong free cash flow and above-average growth expectations.
-Based on current multiples versus the peer group, the relative model signals significantly overvalued.
+Based on current multiples versus the peer group, the relative model signals slightly expensive versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.

 Alphabet Inc. (GOOGL) generated $73.3B in free cash flow over the trailing twelve months — a free cash flow margin of 17.3%.
 GOOGL returns capital to shareholders through dividends (0.2% yield) and share repurchases ($45.7B TTM).